Rankings of universities in Canada: Quantitative-based

+Several institutions publish rankings that are primarily bibliometric, based on citation analysis.
+Biblometric rankings specifically evaluate the impact a university has on specialized journals and other academic publications.
+Bibliometrics is a field of statistics used to provide quantitative analysis of academic literature.
+Primarily bibliometric rankings include those; the Performance Ranking of Scientific Papers for World Universities, published by the National Taiwan University; and University Ranking by Academic Performance, published by the Middle East Technical University.

-The following table includes Canadian universities, and their most recent global rank in the aforementioned publications (with national ranks in parenthesis):
+The following table includes Canadian universities, and their most recent global rank in the aforementioned publications (with national ranks in parentheses):

 Other metrics

 Webometrics Ranking of World Universities is biannual university ranking produced by Cybermetrics Lab.
 The webometrics rankings use link analysis in an effort to evaluate the institution's overall web presence, and accessibility.

 National rankings

-Opinion-based rankings
+Opinion-based

 A number of Canadian-based publications have ranked universities in Canada.
 The most prominent of which is Maclean's, a Toronto-based news magazine that has published an annual rankings of Canadian universities since 1991.
 In addition to the Maclean's ranking, there are other Canadian-based publications that also rank Canadian universities.
 In 2012, the Toronto-based Higher Education Strategy Associates published a study ranking Canadian Universities based on research strength.
 The study ranks Canadian Universities in two broad fields: Science and Engineering, and Social Sciences and Humanities.